-The dividend allowance has reduced significantly in recent times, and for this tax year is only £500.
-This makes it even more worth your while to ensure your stocks and shares are held in a tax-efficient wrapper, such as an ISA (see page 4) or a pension (see page 10).
+From the start of the next tax year (6 April) the Dividend Tax allowance will be cut to £500 - which makes it even more worth your while to ensure your stocks and shares are held in a tax-efficient wrapper, such as an ISA (see page 4) or a pension (see page 10).

-Make sure you are making the most of your tax-free allowances this tax year.
+Your deadline for making the most of your tax-free allowances is 5 April, the end of the current tax year.
 Contact us now for a no-obligation consultation to discuss your options.